markmclaren/sealed-secrets-file-encrypt/README.md

 ## Updated

 I added support for supplying the public key as a parameter.
-This means you no longer need to have direct access to Kubernetes to seal keys (you only need to public key that the sealed secrets controller uses - this usually changes pretty often).
+This means you no longer need to have direct access to Kubernetes to seal keys (you only need the public key the sealed secrets controller uses - this usually changes pretty often).

 I have added Dockerfile and docker-compose files.
 I also added a test public key (snakeoil.pem) for demonstration purposes.